Double-Entry Accounting: What It Is and How It Works

 Written by Coursera Staff • Updated on

 Double-entry accounting can help improve accuracy in a business’s financial record keeping.
-In this guide, discover the basics of double-entry bookkeeping and see examples of double-entry accounting.
+Discover the basics and examples of double-entry bookkeeping.

 [Featured image] Accounts look over ledgers on a library table